 You may also like: Easy programming languages for beginners

 It’s not very easy surviving in the world of programming unless you update your programming skills and learn additional languages.
-This piece of advice is especially for the ones who have any object oriented programming languages like Java or C# to their credit.
+This piece of advice is especially for the ones who have any object-oriented programming languages like Java or C# to their credit.

 If you would also learn a new language like Ruby and add it to your resume along with your existing skills, you can make sure that you are a step ahead than several others in this competitive field.

 There are several other advanced tutorials wherein you can learn the Ruby language entirely.
 But we found the aforementioned site in this tutorial better because it would give a basic idea of what the Ruby language is all about in the simplest manner.
 However, let us know your reviews in this comments section below.
-Also, comment in your existing programming skills.
+Also, comment on your existing programming skills.
 We’d love to hear about it from you.